 OPP (Ocean Plastic Pollution) problems increased, and Japan decided to have rules for keeping rubbish.
 Encouragement law transports plastic from June 2021, requiring plastic resources with many different stages of plastic stuff from design, production, selling, and reclaim to recycling down the figures of plastic goods.

-From 1995, Japan had package recycling legislation for split and collect.
+Since 1995, Japan has had package recycling legislation for split and collect.
 All people have to respond with the old cans, boxes, and bottles.
-Human responsible splits trash from source, the government has to collect and the enterprise has to recycle
+Human responsibility splits trash from source; the government has to collect, and the enterprise has to recycle

 Japan's Government made some strategies: plastic waste can profit if used for exchange.
-Delivery strategy for plastic waste informed targets: cumulative decrease of 25 percent plastic waste by 2030; design reduce circle in 2025; reuse plastic container and paper packaging by 60% in 2030; effectively reusing old plastic by 100% in 2035; double the use recycle plastic in 2030; the figures biomass plastic reach at peak to 2 tons in 2030.
-Japan's Government made some strategies: plastic waste can profit if used for exchange.
-Delivery strategy for plastic waste informed targets: cumulative decrease of 25 percent plastic waste by 2030; design reduce circle in 2025; reuse plastic container and paper packaging by 60% in 2030; effectively reusing old plastic by 100% in 2035; double the use recycle plastic in 2030; the figures biomass plastic reach at peak to 2 tons in 2030.
+Delivery strategy for plastic waste informed targets: cumulative decrease of 25 per cent plastic waste by 2030; design reduce circle in 2025; reuse plastic container and paper packaging by 60% in 2030; effectively reusing old plastic by 100% in 2035; double the use recycle plastic in 2030; the figures biomass plastic reach at peak to 2 tons in 2030.

 Japan's Government made 8 contents: